NxPKG/khulnasoft-docs/content/images/_partials/_supported-properties.md

 #### `trim`

 Specifies a number of pixels to cut off on each side.
 Allows removal of borders or cutting out a specific fragment of an image.
 Trimming is performed before resizing or rotation.
 Takes `dpr` into account.
-For Image Resizing and Cloudflare Images, use as four numbers in pixels separated by a semicolon, in the form of `top;right;bottom;left` or via separate values `trim.width`,`trim.height`, `trim.left`,`trim.top`.
+For Image Resizing and Khulnasoft Images, use as four numbers in pixels separated by a semicolon, in the form of `top;right;bottom;left` or via separate values `trim.width`,`trim.height`, `trim.left`,`trim.top`.
 For the Workers integration, specify an object with properties: `{top, right, bottom, left, width, height}`.
 Example:

 ```js
 ---